COMPSCI331-2021/lab-jpa/README.md

 - How do we specify that web methods should produce / consume JSON?
 - How do we marshal / unmarshal objects not natively supported by Jackson?
 - We want to make some objects *immutable* (e.g. `Movement` and `GeoPosition` in this case).
 This necessitates the removal of any *setter* methods in those classes.
 How do we allow Jackson to unmarshal instances of these classes when it usually relies on setter methods?
 -  Consider the use of the `Parolee` *DTO* (data transmission object) - a simplified version of the domain `Parolee` class, specifically used for data transfer between client and service.
 Why do you think this has been done here?
 More generally, under what circumstances do you think this appropriate?
-Under what circumstances do you think this is inappropriate or unneccessary?
+Under what circumstances do you think this is inappropriate or unnecessary?
 What are the benefits and drawbacks of this approach?
 - In this project, identify an example of HATEOAS being employed?
 - How do we marshal / unmarshal generically-typed objects?